 In the context of the transposition of the 4th AML Directive (EU) 2015/849 into national law in most EU countries since June 2017, the role of the notaries in the fight against money laundering and terrorist financing has become more important and is evolving ever since.
 In many states, notaries are designated obliged entities under the national anti-money laundering laws which gives them a great responsibility.

 Due to the notaries’ excellent knowledge of the business activity at their office location, they are able to identify contractual arrangements that could be used for the purposes of laundering money.
 Notaries have developed individualised tools and best practices adapted to the needs of their respective regions, e.g. questionnaires or templates in order to identify the organisational, client and business structure.
-Hence, they are able to perform their respective functions efficiently.
+Hence, they are able to perform their respective functions efficiently.For example, in Italy, notaries account for 91% of AML reports compared to all obliged professionals.

 Best practices in the field of mediation